 I had a secret fear for many years.
 One that I told no one.
 Not even my husband.
 This fear started after our children were born.
 As they grew older, my fear grew.

 I feared the empty nest years.
 I loved and enjoyed my children with extreme delight and couldn’t imagine life being as good after they left the nest.

-Then one day this fear vanished!
-My youngest, and only chick left at home, flew away for 10 days to visit his brother and “sister.”
-Those 10 days were fantastic, electrifying, and simply brilliant!
-My husband and I felt like we were on our honeymoon again.
+Then… our youngest left on a trip for ten days to visit family.
+Those ten days were fantastic, electrifying, and simply….well…brilliant!
+My husband and I felt like we were on our honeymoon.
 Not only was it amazing, but I felt like I went back to being twenty again.
 That experience diminished my fear tremendously.

 - Be nice- Sadly, too often the person we treat the worst is our spouse.
 We say things we would never say to our friends and harbor unrealistic expectations.
 Treat your spouse better than you do anyone else.

 - Put them first- Consider their feelings in your decisions.
 Make time for them.
 Schedule regular date nights.
 Focus on their needs and how you can help support all they do.
 Be willing to put “you” aside to serve them.